oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

 This feature is supported for standard WLS domains, Restricted JRF domains, and JRF domains.

-For JRF domains, Model in Image provides additional support for initializing the infrastructure database for a domain, when a domain is started for the first time, supplying an database password, and obtaining an database wallet for re-use in subsequent restarts of the same domain.
+For JRF domains, Model in Image provides additional support for initializing the infrastructure database for a domain when a domain is started for the first time, supplying an database password, and obtaining an database wallet for re-use in subsequent restarts of the same domain.
 See [Requirements for JRF domain types]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#requirements-for-jrf-domain-types" >}}).

 #### WebLogic Deploy Tool models

-WDT models are a convenient and simple alternative to WebLogic WLST configuration scripts and templates.
+WDT models are a convenient and simple alternative to WebLogic Scripting Tool (WLST) configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 For a discussion of the model format and its integration with Model in Image, see [WebLogic Server image]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#weblogic-server-image" >}}) and [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}).
 The WDT model format is fully described in the open source, [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling) GitHub project.

 #### Runtime behavior